-A variety of living accommodations is provided for full-time undergraduate students attending Eastern.
-Every effort is made to provide undergraduate residences that will contribute to comfortable living in an environment conducive to study, personal development, and companionship.
-It is Eastern's understanding that education extends beyond the classroom, laboratory, or the library into campus residences, dining rooms, and student centers, where the exchange of ideas among students and faculty is an integral part of the educational process.
-The Residential Life office is located in room 241 of the Alvin B. Wood Support Services Center.
-For information, call (860) 465-5297.
+A variety of living accommodations is provided for full-time undergraduate matriculated students attending Eastern.
+Every effort is made to provide undergraduate residence that will contribute to comfortable living in an environment conducive to study, personal growth and socialization.
+It is Eastern's understanding that education extends beyond the classroom and library to the campus residence halls, dining rooms, and student centers where the exchange of ideas amongst students, faculty and staff is an integral part of the educational process.
+The Housing and Residential Life Office is located in room 241 on the second floor of the Alvin B. Wood Support Services Center.
+For information, please call (860) 465-5297.